ywamjapan/ywamjapan-docs/docs/community/communication.md

 ### Support

-If you run into any problems, or need to ask a question, let us know in the #techsupport-技術サポート channel.
+If you run into any problems, or need to ask a question, let us know in the #techsupport channel.